strimzi/proposals/022-feature-gates.md

 ## Current situation

-Currently, any features or behaviors of the operator are controlled by one of these two mechanisms:
+Currently, any features or behaviors of the operator are controlled by one of these three mechanisms:

 * The Strimzi custom resources (as a form of an API)
 * The state of the Kubernetes resources
+* Environment variables in the operator deployment

 The following examples show how are these mechanisms used to give a better idea: